Skip to main content

 • Recruitment of study participants.

-• Knowledge mobilization activities.
+• Data analysis and knowledge mobilization activities.

 Student qualifications required:

-• Minimum B+ average overall.
+• Minimum A- grades overall.

 Expected training/skills to be received by the Student: